Types of Abuse

 Examples of a parental or caretaker behaviors include a pattern of rejecting, isolating, ignoring, corrupting or terrorizing a child.

-Sexual exploitation is an element of the definition of sexual abuse.
+Sexual exploitation is one element of the definition of sexual abuse.
 This includes allowing the child to engage in sexual acts, prostitution, sex trafficking or the production of child pornography.

-For more information on child sexual abuse images and how to protect children from the dangers of the internet and child images: sexual exploitation, please visit:
+Sexual Exploitation: For more information on how to protect children from the dangers of the internet please visit:

 - Failure to provide adequate food, clothing, shelter, emotional nurturing or health care;